-• 6.08.375 - Tier I Merit Salary Adjustment Provisions.
+6.08.375 - Tier I Merit Salary Adjustment Provisions.

 A. Annually, in accordance with guidelines issued by the Chief Executive Officer, each Participant's Appointing Authority shall recommend a Merit Salary Adjustment, ranging from a minimum of zero percent to a maximum of five percent.
 Such Merit Salary Adjustments shall be limited to Participants who have been in MAPP prior to April 1st of the current fiscal year and whose current performance rating is "Met Expectations" or higher and shall take effect on October 1st of each year except as otherwise provided by this Plan.
 Merit Salary Adjustment recommendations are subject to Chief Executive Officer prior to becoming effective.
 Such adjustments may apply to and/or result in a salary that falls outside the established Tier I Salary range.
 B. Appointed Department Head Merit Salary Adjustments.
 Chief Executive Officer shall assess the performance of appointed department heads in consultation with the Board of Supervisors.
 Following such consultation, the Chief Executive Officer may authorize Tier I Merit Salary Adjustments for appointed department heads who have a current performance evaluation of "Met Expectations" or better at such times as designated by the Chief Executive Officer.
 Such adjustments may apply to and/or result in a salary that falls outside the established Tier I Salary range.
 (Ord.
 2018-0047 § 19, 2018; Ord.
 2008-0069 § 9, 2008; Ord.
-2007-0049 § 20, county employees that qualify for the same services they provide to low-income families.
+2007-0049 § 20,

+Stop telling everyone that there is no money to pay livable wages and increase the lower paid county employees by paying livable wages.
+We have county employees that qualify for the same services they provide to lowincome families.
 Your own county employees are not making it or barely making it.
 Shame on you.
 Cut the fat from the top and stop trying to pay the employee with a one-time payoff that is not pensionable.
 Without them the county would come to a halt.